enzokro/claudette-ts/README.md

 chatWithTools.registerTool('sum', sum);

-// Example usage with toolloop and tracing const response = await chatWithTools.toolloop(
+// Example usage with toolloop and tracing
+// This will call sum twice, once with 11 and 5, and once with the result and 7 const response = await chatWithTools.toolloop(
   'What is 11 plus 5 plus 7?',
   {